ephs-Java/2018-final-project-the-disciples-of-raj/README.md

 PROJECT GOAL: Our goal is to learn to code an arduino and build a launchpad, which is a grid of buttons that play a sound on each button.
 Here are some components of our project:
-1. Create classes that represent different instruments
+1. Use garageband to represent different instruments
-2. Create a 2D array to represent the grid
+2. Code the arduino to play music
 3. Build a launchpad using a kit

 Sound Ideas: